FAQ – ISU Return to Campus for Employees and Supervisors

 A: Pre-pandemic telecommuting or flexible work arrangements are not impacted at this time provided the arrangement is still supported by your supervisor.
 ISU is continuing to review and define the process for the ISU WorkFlex program for staff.
 Additional details will be provided in October 2021.

 A: Supervisors are encouraged to work with employees regarding their return.
 Employees may need to make childcare or other arrangements in advance of being able to return.
-When possible, supervisors are encouraged to try to achieve a mutual agreement on a return date when returning staff before August 2.
-As has previously been communicated, supervisors should provide employees with at least a 14-day notice prior to requiring them to come back to their regular work location.
+When possible, supervisors are encouraged to try to achieve a mutual agreement on a return date when returning staff before July 1.
+As has previously been communicated, supervisors should provide employees with at least a 14-day notice prior to requiring them to come back to their regular work location, if requiring a return date earlier than July 1 or August 19, as applicable.

 Q: I have an employee who has a current AWA in place.
 Can I ask this employee to come back to their regular work location before June 30, when the AWA program is set to expire?